1.7 Code Practice Question 1

 • Edge Case 2 (Negative): -3.5 -> "Below freezing."
 (Correct)

 • Potential Pitfall Test: What if the user enters "ten"?
 The float() conversion will crash with a ValueError.
-A robust solution for a later lesson would include error handling, but for 1.7 Question 1, the assumption is a valid number is entered.
+A solid solution for a later lesson would include error handling, but for 1.7 Question 1, the assumption is a valid number is entered.
 Recognizing this limitation is itself a learning outcome.

 The Theoretical Pillars: Why This Simple Exercise Matters